ldsouza/ldsouza.github.io/_posts/2016-05-14-sharepoint-sales-pipeline-3.md

 ## Create a Workflow to count the number of Opportunities in each stage

-We will not create a workflow to check the status selected or deselected by the user and update the corresponding new stage columns we just created.
+We will create a workflow to check the status set by the user and update the corresponding new stage columns we just created.
 We want this workflow to run any time an opportunity is added or modified.
 Connect to your Site using SharePoint Designer, Open the Pipeline List in Lists and Libraries and Create a New SharePoint 2013 Workflow.

 ![Image]({{ site.url }}/images/blog/pipeline3-new-workflow.JPG)